Federal Reserve: Inflation and the economy

 Most mainstream economists favor a low, steady rate of inflation.
 Chief economist, and advisor to the Federal Reserve, the Congressional Budget Office and the Council of Economic Advisers, Diane C. Swonk observed, in 2022, that "From the Fed's perspective, you have to remember inflation is kind of like cancer.
 If you don't deal with it now with something that may be painful, you could have something that metastasized and becomes much more chronic later on."

 Low (as opposed to zero or negative) inflation may reduce the severity of economic recessions by enabling the labor market to adjust more quickly in a downturn, and reduce the risk that a liquidity trap prevents monetary policy from stabilizing the economy.
 The task of keeping the rate of inflation low and stable is usually given to monetary authorities.

-Unemployment rate

-One of the stated goals of monetary policy is maximum employment.
-The unemployment rate statistics are collected by the Bureau of Labor Statistics, and like the PCE price index are used as a barometer of the nation's economic health.